You are here:

 Getting to grips with your governor role

-The Key has created a bundle, bringing together information on the core functions of the governing board, to help new governors get to grips with the role.
+Use our bundle, which bringing together information on the core functions of the governing board, to help new governors get to grips with the role.

 In-school induction training

-Nicki said it is also important that new governors receive an induction within the school.
-This might involve:
+New governors should receive an induction within the school.
+This could involve:

 - A tour of the school